This Nintendo Switch controller shows a side of Sonic we didn’t want to see

 This isn’t the only officially licensed Nintendo Switch Pro Controller HORI has released.
 It’s designed similar gamepads featuring Mario, Yoshi, and Princess Peach.
 There's also a Sonic-themed Split Pad Pro that slots on in place of the Joy Cons alongside the console’s screen.
 Fortunately, none of those designs include accidental suggestions of their characters’ private areas.

 The Sonic Nintendo Switch Pro controller is due to release on June 9 for $59.99 which is around £45.80 / AU$ 82.70.
-That’s only a couple of months after the new Sonic 2 movie will hit cinemas so you won't have to wait long to get your hands on Sonic's hardware.
+HORI will be shipping internationally.
+That's only a couple of months after the new Sonic 2 movie will hit cinemas so you won't have to wait long to get your hands on Sonic's hardware.